Stars Brightly Shining

 the lovely Tosca by a condemned man named Mario.
 The English translation, “And the stars

-” conveys a sense of wistful longing, of unimagined beauty unexpectedly gained
+were shining,” conveys a sense of wistful longing, of unimagined beauty unexpectedly gained

 and irretrievably lost: